TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 <br />

-Apparently, this page is hosting a `cacti` with version `1.2.26`.
+Apparently, this page is hosting a `Cacti` instance running version `1.2.26`.

-There is an `Authenticated RCE` for this version, but we don't have valid `credentials` at this moment, so we continue with the enumeration.
+There is a known `Authenticated RCE` for this version, but since we don't have valid `credentials` at the moment, we will continue with the enumeration.

 <br />